-Caution : when the frequency is set to -12, the data are monthly values.
-There are assumed to be climatological values, so time interpolation between December the 15^{th} and January the 15^{th} is done using record 12 and 1
+Caution: when the frequency is set to -12, the data are monthly values.
+These are assumed to be climatological values, so time interpolation between December the 15^{th} and January the 15^{th} is done using records 12 and 1

-When higher frequency is set and time interpolation is demanded, the model will try to read the last (first) record of previous (next) year in a file having the same name but a suffix prev_year (next_year) being added.
-These file must only content a single record.
-If they don't exist, the will assume that the previous year last record is equal to the first record of the previous year, and similarly, that the first record of the next year is equal to the last record of the current year.
+When higher frequency is set and time interpolation is demanded, the model will try to read the last (first) record of previous (next) year in a file having the same name but a suffix prev_year (next_year) being added (e.g. "1989").
+These files must only contain a single record.
+If they don't exist, the model assumes that the last record of the previous year is equal to the first record of the current year, and similarly, that the first record of the next year is equal to the last record of the current year.
 This will cause the forcing to remain constant over the first and last half fld_frequ hours.

-Note that in general, a flux formulation is used in associated with a damping term to observed SST and/or SSS.
+Note that in general, a flux formulation is used in associated with a restoring term to observed SST and/or SSS.
 See §6.6.1 for its specification.